muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

-Great; guy corrected his rough drone aerodynamics calc after I told him his doc on the Net was effed up.
+Great; guy corrected his drone aerodynamics calc after I told him his doc on the Net was effed up.
 He was doing the amateur thing, "Imma think this through on my own", "uh, like air, has mass, goes down.. uhhh uhhh" disregarding years of knowhow, the concept of a *slipstream*.
 Expertise matters.
 U can choose to ignore broken stuff but have to know what the F they are first.